LIBERAL STUDIES OFFICE OF GLOBAL PROGRAMS

 Fall in Florence

 LS Core sophomores who spend their fall semester at NYU Florence participate in an intellectual and cultural community that explores the intersections of history and current affairs.
 Students take the required LS Core courses “Arts and Cultures of Modernity” and “Global Works and Society: Modernity” in a unique, paired format that completes these sequences in one semester.
 Students may also take appropriate introductory courses in Economics, Politics, and Psychology, or electives in other majors such as Art History and History.
 All students studying in Florence through NYU are required to take a course in Italian at the appropriate level.
-All Core Program sophomores at NYU Florence participate in field trips throughout Italy and in the high-level political, social, and cultural programs held on campus.
+All LS Core sophomores at NYU Florence participate in field trips throughout Italy and in the high-level political, social, and cultural programs held on campus.

 Fall in Shanghai